 Read online Dear Readers, The three things on my mind this week: I was shocked to learn that eBay turned 30 years old this past week.
 The original marketplace pioneer will continue to operate the way it has over the last decade.
 The most interesting note is that eBay management thought this was the time to mention that they are also working on incorporating AI.
 CEO Jamie Iannone then made a bold claim that, to his knowledge, eBay had never passed a counterfeit item through any of its...

-about 1 month ago • 8 min read
+2 months ago • 8 min read

 Read online Dear Readers, Firstly, to those who celebrate Labor Day, - hope you are having a good long weekend!
 The three things on my mind this week: I cannot remember when I last saw so many pixels and characters spent on a topic.
 The end of the de minimis exemption will reduce cross-border shopping but benefit sectors such as resale/recommerce or off-price retail.
 The biggest losers are Etsy and eBay.
 It will also lead to less selection and longer waiting times for goods.
 Will this lead to...